About the Blackboard API

-In this article, we'll focus specifically on integration through the Blackboard API and discuss what your app can do with the API.
+In this article, we'll focus specifically on integration through the Blackboard API and discuss what apps can do with the API.

-An app can either create an account for a new user who signs in with their Blackboard credentials or match the user with an existing account stored in the app's database.
-While many apps match users based on their email address listed in Blackboard, there are several reasons why you should choose a different identifier.
-Note that the authentication process will never expose the user's Blackboard password to the app.
+Many apps match users based on their email addresses listed in Blackboard, there are several reasons why you should choose a different identifier.
+For security purposes, the authentication process will never expose the user's Blackboard password to the app.

-For example, a teacher can log into your app with their Blackboard credentials and assign a lesson from your app.
-Your app then acts as the teacher and sends the necessary information to Blackboard to generate the lesson and post it to the teacher's specified course.
+For example, a teacher logs into the app with their Blackboard credentials.
+The teacher assigns a lesson from the app.
+Then the app can act as the teacher, sends the necessary information to Blackboard to generate the lesson, and post it to the teacher's specified course.

-The Blackboard API allows apps to read, create, or modify a variety of resources in the user's Blackboard environment, including:
+The Blackboard API allows apps to read, create, or modify a variety of resources in the user's Blackboard environment, like:

 - Attendance records